imnobubtw/afk-discord-bot/README.md

 ---

 ### 2. Install dependencies
-Open terminal in project folder and run:
+open the terminal in project folder and run:

 ```
 npm install